Post

 --output DP-2 --mode 2560x1440 --rate 165.08 --right-of DP-0

-From there the solution grew to cover panel layouts, shutdown and restart prompts, autostart on login, and an interactive profile wizard.
-The full thing is published as display-profiles, a generic tool for managing named display profiles on any Linux DE.
+From there the solution grew to cover panel layouts, shutdown and restart prompts, autostart on login, and an interactive profile wizard, and the whole thing is published now as display-profiles, a generic tool for managing named display profiles on any Linux DE.
+If you are reading this from your own home desk where work and personal sit on top of each other, and you have been quietly losing time to the same kinds of display nuisances, I hope it spares you the afternoon I lost to figuring it all out.